gabrielbmoro/gabrielbmoro/README.md

 ### About Me

 I am a Catholic Christian ✝️.
 I play the acoustic guitar 🎸 and brazilian viola🎻.
-I have three beautiful guinea pigs 🐷.
+I have four beautiful guinea pigs 🐷.
 I live in Porto Alegre 🇧🇷, where I've worked in the software industry since 2017.

 Primary, I'm 🤖 Android Developer 💚, but I'm also skilled in back-end development with NodeJS.